florianfelix/gitini/README.md

 - `cargo install --locked --git https://github.com/florianfelix/gitify`

 ## Usage
-- get token from <a href="https://github.com/settings/tokens">Github</a> with repo permissions
+- <a href="https://github.com/settings/tokens">get token</a> from Github with repo permissions
 - run once or `gitify -t TOKEN` to setup new access token
 - run `gitify` in folder to create github repo and upload [.gitignore and README.md]
 - run `gitify -c` to create and upload everything (possible empty gitignore!
 Danger!)